Dear Marta- a Letter Written on the Wall of the Arab Camps

 This happened so fast yet so gradual that I can’t believe I can’t remember making the decision that I am staying here.
 When the hate speeches against Muslims started, some Muslims had already started leaving the country to go to Canada (had they only known that Trudeau will lose the elections to the Right, and that Canada would join Trump in his plan to persecute Muslims).
 Some of the Arabs went to South America, and some of them went back their homes.
 I still don’t know which group of us will survive as war is imminent when the air is polluted with so much hate.
 I don’t know either how Arabs will be treated in other countries now that they’re officially labelled as second class citizens by the United States.
 I don’t even know if surviving in this world is a measure of success anymore and that seeing next day’s sunlight is of any value to me, now that it’s mixed with the bitter taste of coffee and the gooey unwashed fruits we shove down our throats.

-I am sorry I haven’t written to you in a while, I have ran out of papers and pens, but then I finally admitted to myself that you won’t be getting these letters anyway as I am merely throwing them through holes in the fences around our camp.
+I am sorry I haven’t written to you in a while, I have ran out of papers an.
+I finally admitted to myself that you won’t be getting these letters anyway as I am merely throwing them through holes in the fences around our camp.
 So I decided to write them on the walls of the showers behind the door, few words at time so that the guards won’t get suspicious.

 I hope you and your family are safe in Italy.
 I’m glad you renewed your passport in time, and I hope that some of your classes are transferable to some good schools there.
 I heard that a lot of the Americans are immigrating to Europe.
-Isn’t it funny that now Germany is the safe haven for immigrants!
+Isn’t it ironic that Germany is the safe haven for immigrants in this era!
 Maybe now they’ll get to play the savior role and return the favor by saving America from current day Hitler (Maybe Italy will be its ally!).

 I feel lonely here Marta!
 And although most of the people around me look so much like me, I have so little in common with them other than our dark features and facial hair.
 I used to think that the more I travelled the more I could relate to more people but the more I travelled the harder it became to relate to people who willingly held on tightly to the grips of the social and cultural labels that they grew up with.
 They couldn’t talk to me either, as they couldn’t fit me into any of their stereotypes, I wasn’t their stereotypical man, nor the stereotypical Arab, and I didn’t utter a word to entertain their religious discussions.

 I can’t help but wonder, is this rock bottom?
 There have been times in my life where I thought that I was at rock bottom.
-You remember when I told you about the time when I was a teenager and I thought that being grounded by my parents after being beaten was the worst thing that can happen to me.
+You remember when I told you about the time when I was a teenager and I thought that being grounded by my parents after being beaten was the worst thing that could happen to me.
 I was so sad then and so hopeless.
-It felt like I will never ever grow up fast enough to leave the house so I wouldn’t have to abide by rules that I thought were unfair and unjust (seems familiar Ha!).
+It felt like I will never grow up fast enough to leave the house and to not have to abide by my parents’ unfair rules.
 I couldn’t see the light at the end of the tunnel back then, and it’s funny that what kept me from ending my life back then was the religious belief that people who commit suicide will go to hell.
 I just didn’t want to escape the hell I was living on earth to go to the one up there (you know … the sky).
-But I wonder now why do I still have the urge to stay alive, and how come I’m not thinking of ending it?
-The closest thing I have to an answer is that I am just curious to see where this is going?
+I wonder now why do I still have the urge to stay alive, and how come I’m not thinking of ending it?
+The closest thing I have to an answer is that I am just curious to see where this is going.
 In a way it’s craziest chapter of my life time, and I do want to see what the next chapter in it is.
 In a way, it feels like I’m not living this but as if I am reading a book that is telling my story as I am going through this.
 It’s like I have no fear going through these chapters and that what’s happening does not affect me.
 In a way it can seem like surrender, but deep inside me it feels like trust.
 People strive to have control of what’s happening in the world, but taming this horse to me is like chasing a mirage, an illusion, and I realized that I can only control who I am in in the face of what’s happening.
-And that who I am can’t be hurt or killed even when I am.
+And that who I am can not be hurt or killed even when I am.

 I also wonder what’s happening in Iraq!
 I know that in American news they still talk about ISIS as if it’s in control of six countries, not knowing that ISIS was kicked out of both Syria and Iraq, and that the Trump news channels are only using ISIS to further legitimize their persecution of Arabs and Muslims on American soil.
-I hope that my family is ok.
-I’m kind of grateful that they gotten used to living without me, I am grateful also that they got to get over their frustration with me and accept me as a son again.
-I just wished they could appreciate the beautiful parts of me that I hold so dearly that their religion blinds them from seeing.
-Those parts within me that were not designed nor inherited, I hold them dearly because I chose every single one of them and I held them after I let go of what I had inherited.
+I hope that my family is OK.
+I’m somewhat grateful that they have gotten used to living without me.
+I am also grateful that they got to get over their frustration with me and accept me as a son again.
+I just wished they could appreciate the beautiful parts of me that I hold so dearly that do not fit in with their religion.
+Those parts within me that were not designed nor inherited, I hold them dearly because I chose every single one of them, and I embraced them after I let go of what I had inherited.
 But I think I have enough of their love, and that they are free to choose what they appreciate in me.

 I guess there’s no way around it Marta, I’ll say goodbye for now.
 Till we meet one day for a coffee that I know you’ll insist on meeting me for.
 Who knows where, or when, but if the odds are in our favor you’ll be Dr. Marta by then, and I’ll be the cover story survivor refugee of Trump’s regime.
 I can totally see that now that I have wrote it down on a concentration camp’s wall.
 I guess that’s the first glimpse of light at the end of this long tunnel.
 High five!